gruntjs/grunt-docs/Project-Scaffolding.md

 ## Specifying default prompt answers
 Each init prompt either has a default value hard-coded or it looks at the current environment to attempt to determine that default value.
 If you want to override a particular prompt's default value, you can do so in the optional OS X or Linux `~/.grunt-init/defaults.json` or Windows `%USERPROFILE%\.grunt-init\defaults.json` file.

-For example, my `defaults.json` file looks like this, because I want to use a slightly different name than the default name, I want to exclude my email address, and I want to specify an author url automatically.
+For example, my `defaults.json` file looks like this, because I want to use a slightly different name than the default name, I want to exclude my email address, and I want to specify an author URL automatically.

 ```json
 {